sourcery-ai-bot/library-python/data_science/README.md

 # Data Science Projects

-A various set of projects used to demonstrate skills and understanding of data analysis with data science libraries such as Pandas, Numpy, Matplotlib and Seaborn.
+A variety of Data Science projects used to demonstrate skills with packages included in the Anaconda distribution such as Pandas, Numpy, Matplotlib and Seaborn.

-The projects are compiled within the '**notebooks**' folder.
+The projects are compiled within the `notebooks` folder and where applicable any datasets used are included within the `data_files` folder.